RodgerOliver/ethical-hacking/README.md

 ## Crack WPA/WPA2

 The successor of WEP is WPA, that stands for Wi-Fi Protected Access, and is much more secure than the other one.

-WPA also uses the RC4 algorithm to encrypt the packets, but it uses TKIP
-(Temporal Key Integrity Protocol) to generate the keystreams.
+WPA also uses the RC4 algorithm to encrypt the packets, but it uses TKIP (Temporal Key Integrity Protocol) to generate the keystreams.
 The IV of this method is larger and encrypted.
 This way each packet has its own key that is encrypted.

-WPA2 on the other hand uses the AES algorithm in combination with CCMP to ensure packet integrity.
+WPA2, on the other hand, uses the AES algorithm in combination with CCMP to ensure packet integrity.

 ### With WPS

 WPS (Wi-Fi Protected Setup) is a method of authenticating with the router without entering the key.
-When the WPS button on the router and on the device that wants to connect to the network are pressed, a
-8-bit pin is shared from the router to the device, and then it can connect.
+When the WPS button on the router and on the device that wants to connect to the network are pressed, an 8-bit pin is shared from the router to the device, and then it can connect.

-A brute force attack cam be used to get this pin and then get the WPA key.
+A brute force attack can be used to get this pin and then get the WPA key.

 * If wash is not working
   * `mkdir /etc/reaver`